mokjaemin/Algorithm/README.md

 # Algorithm files

-All files are for Algorithm.
+All files are for studying Algorithm.

 1. Greedy